 Rick's Free Auto Repair Advice

 Some AC stop leak manufacturers claim their products will seal leaks in rubber hose connections and O-ring seals or a combination metal rubber gasket.
-However, since rubber components flex and the sealer forms a rigid patch, any movement will break the seal and the system will leak again.
-Since the compressor shaft seal is a rotating component, AC stop leak products will not work to stop a compressor shaft seal leak.
+However, since rubber components flex and the sealer additive forms a rigid patch, any movement will break the seal and the system will leak again.
+Also, stop leak products never work on a leaking compressor shaft seal because it’s rotating component.

 Can AC sealers harm your AC system?